-Connecting Tech, Water, Hardware and Startup: Meet our Community Manager, LaurenMitte News
+Connecting Tech, Water, Hardware and Startup: Meet our Communications Manager, LaurenMitte News

 Lauren joined our Marketing team in early 2020 and has since been keeping the Mitte community informed, engaged, and educated about water topics and trends.

 Organizing events, writing copy, and creating all types of content, from articles to email communications – she does it all.

 As a big part of our People Stories, which will be published regularly in our Journal, she is our first feature to kick-start the series.
 Read on to learn more about her work at Mitte, her favourite place in the world, and what she is missing the most about her hometown, London.

 First off, how did you find your way to Mitte?